HexDez/tohka-bot/README.md

 ## 📝 Credits

-[@iCrawl](https://github.com/iCrawl) For the queue system used in this application which was adapted from [@iCrawl/discord-music-bot](https://github.com/iCrawl/discord-music-bot)
+[@iCrawl](https://github.com/iCrawl) For the queue system used in this application which was adapted from [@iCrawl/discord-music-bot](https://github.com/iCrawl/discord-music-bot)"# tohka-bot"